Join as an experienced officer

 Application review

 After you submit your application, we review it in detail.
-If you move forward, we assign your file to a recruiter, who will be your main contact throughout the process.
+If you move forward, you will be contacted by a recruiter.

 Interview

-When a class of experienced officers is confirmed, the Uniform Recruiting Unit schedules interviews with selected candidates.
-After interviews, the strongest candidates move to the background investigation stage.
+The Uniform Recruiting Unit schedules interviews with selected candidates.
+After interviews, selected candidates move to the background investigation stage.

 Police background investigation